 In the normal course of business, the Company is required by regulatory agencies, governmental entities and contract parties to post performance bonds, letters of credit and/or cash deposits as financial guarantees of the Company's performance.
-A summary of letters of credit and surety bonds outstanding is as follows:
+At December 31, 2004, letters of credit totaling \$489.8 million were outstanding, and surety bonds totaling \$392.2 million were outstanding, which will expire on various dates through 2015.